hotei/mdserver/README-mdserver.md

  * .mdown
  * .markdown
 * port number served is easily changed - default is 8281 (a random pick)
+* can be run at "localhost" if appropriate (more secure, but can't be used from other computers)

 ### Limitations

-* <font color="red">If used in forensic mode you may need to adjust file permissions of the markdown files to allow the server to read all files.</font>
+* <font color="red">If used in forensic environment you may need to adjust file permissions of the markdown files to allow the server to read all files.</font>

 ### Usage